koenderks/aRtsy/cran-comments.md

 ## This is a submission for version 0.1.1
 This is a submission for aRtsy version 0.1.1.
 In this version I have:

-* Removed unused `ggpubr` from the Imports field in `DESCRIPTION` to make CRAN checks work.
+* Removed unused `ggpubr` from the Imports field in `DESCRIPTION` to safely retain package on CRAN.
 * Added several new functions.

 ## Test environments